HebiRobotics/hebi-matlab-examples/kits/lily/README.md

 - Individual actuator gains are the same for each leg, and can be found in [lilyLeg-Gains.xml](gains/lilyLeg-Gains.xml).
 - The HRDF files that define the kinematics of the robot can be found in the [hrdf/](hrdf/) folder.

 ## Starting Lily Demo Code

 #### Powering up the robot:
-- Mount and plug in at least 1 of the batteries (preferably both).
-When both batteries are plugged in they will share the load equally between batteries.
+- There are 2 batteries that fit into the sealed chassis of the robot.
+When both batteries are plugged in they will share the load equally.
 You can also plug the battery charger in while running for tethered operation.
-- [Turn on the batteries](https://www.ebikes.ca/product-info/ligo-batteries.html) by pressing and holding the button on the batteries until the lights flash green.
+- [Turn on the batteries](https://www.ebikes.ca/product-info/ligo-batteries.html) by pressing and holding the 'Battery On/Off' buttons until the lights flash green.
 - After the batteries turn on, you will hear 2 beeps, followed by 2 double-beeps as the router in the robot powers up.
-- Press and hold the button labeled 'Modules'.
-When the power to the modules turns on the button will turn blue.
+- Press and hold the green button labeled 'Actuator On/Off'.
+When the power to the actuators turns on the button will turn green.
-- Turn on the power to the onboard computer.
-When the power to the computer turns on the button will turn white.  *The computer does not need to be on for the modules in the robot to be seen on the network.*
+- Turn on the power to the onboard computer with the red button labeled 'Computer On/Off'.
+When the power to the computer turns on the button will turn red.  *The computer does not need to be on for the modules in the robot to be seen on the network.*
 - Make sure the M-Stop button is off (not pressed in).

 #### Getting the robot ready to run: